 Love your Gallbladder!

-by star nutritionist Lydia
+by Lydia Irving

 How often do you think about your gallbladder when deciding what to eat?
 Do you still even have your gallbladder?